eduhbg/fruit-api-django/README.md

 The project will run in localhost (http://127.0.0.1:8000/).

+To see all the data, just make a request with the endpoint http://127.0.0.1:8000/fruits/ or http://127.0.0.1:8000/regions/.

+To change or delete, just pass the id in the endpoint (http://127.0.0.1:8000/fruits/id/) and in the body (json) fill in with the text you want to change, such as the fruit name.
+If you want to delete, just fill the id in the endpoint.

 ## Dependencies
 - [Python](https://www.python.org/downloads) - used version 3.8.10;
 - Virtualenv (`sudo apt install python3-virtualenv`);